Nutrition

 22. Instant Pot Hard Boiled Eggs

-Break out the Instant Pot for a low-carb breakfast classic, the old-fashioned hard boiled egg.
+For a low-carb breakfast classic, whip up some Instant Pot hard boiled eggs.
 This specialty cooker ensures a foolproof egg with just the right texture and timeless boiled egg flavor to make your first meal of the day a familiar one.

-Since this easy-to-make option only brings in 0.5 carbs per serving, you have plenty of wiggle room to plate up enough eggs to get your metabolism raring for the morning.
-Remember to skip the toast (unless you use low-carb bread) and hash browns to keep your carb total as low as possible.
+Since this easy-to-make option is an almost no-carb breakfast dish, you have plenty of wiggle room to plate up enough eggs to get your metabolism raring for the morning.
+Remember to skip the toast (unless you use low-carb or keto bread) and hash browns to keep your carb total as low as possible.

 23. Breakfast Skillet